 The ingredients are often in our kitchens but also for this reason it is important that their quality is the best:

 1 Tropea onion

 oregano (that of Pantelleria is top quality, you can buy it here)

 extra virgin olive oil

-Boil the potatoes, peel them and cut them in slices.
+First, boil the potatoes, peel them and cut them in slices.
 While they cool down, chop the tomatoes and the onion in slices.
-Now mix the ingredients adding the basil, the olives, the desalted capers (leave them in water for 10 mins) and oregano.
+Then mix the ingredients adding the basil, the olives, the desalted capers (leave them in water for 10 mins) and oregano.
 Dress with oil and a bit of salt.